isw3d/TouchDesigner-Linux/README.md

 - Wayland is strongly recommended (X11 may cause launch issues or black screen)
 - Performance may vary depending on hardware and driver setup.
 - Overall, my experience was smoother than on Windows, with better performance and a much cooler-running machine (gaming laptop) due to Linux optimizations.

+⚠️ Project Update: Automation on Hold
+>
+>Project status: The planned semi-automation script is currently suspended.
+>
+>The Linux gaming and compatibility landscape is shifting rapidly with the transition from Wine-GE to UMU (Universal Moving Universal) and the new Proton 10 standards.
+To ensure long-term stability and avoid releasing an obsolete tool, I am putting the custom automation on hold until the UMU ecosystem matures for professional creative software.
+>
+>For now, please stick to the Bottles manual setup for the most reliable experience.
+>
+TouchDesigner is not officially supported on Linux, but it can run very well through Bottles **(Wayland)**.

 Built with care.